 Nick is regarded as a specialist in child abduction cases, and cases proceedings under the Brussels II Revised Regulation.

-He has been involved in numerous leading cases, at first instance, in the Court of Appeal and twice in the Supreme Court (once led by Anthony Kirk QC, once appearing as leading junior with Katy Chokowry).
+He has been involved in numerous leading cases, at first instance, in the Court of Appeal and twice in the Supreme Court (once led by Anthony Kirk KC, once appearing as leading junior with Katy Chokowry).

 Nick has represented applicants, respondents and children and frequently appears against leading counsel.